 Overall Win: LSATMax.
 Though Magoosh offers a ton of value given their super-approachable price point, in our team’s opinion, there are some shortcomings with this prep option.
 Their lack of a guided study plan, weak video lessons, and no accompanying prep books leave a lot to be desired.

 It’s a solid prep option for the price, but we just believe LSATMax is a stronger course and study option.

-Not only is their curriculum more robust and guided, but we also prefer their video lessons, written study materials, and interface.
+Not only is their curriculum more robust and guided, but we also prefer their video lessons, written study materials, live classes, and digital interface.

-For a few hundred dollars more, LSATMax is worth the money in our opinion.
+For a couple hundred dollars more, LSATMax is worth the money in our opinion.
 It’s just the better all-around course from top to bottom.